ORM, PR, and SEO -- what are all of these acronyms for? Let's break them down, and then delve deeper into how they all fit together.

-- PR: (Public relations) is the how organizations, businesses and people communicate with the public and media.
+- PR: (Public relations) is how organizations, businesses, and people communicate with the public and media.

 - SEO: (Search Engine Optimization) is the effort made by online content creators (of words, images, videos, or other media) to help a website rank higher in search engine results.

 If you want your brand to be successful, you’ve got to invest in how your business is seen by people who might buy your stuff.

 - What Do Industries That Can't Use PPC Do?